Marcel Hossa

 Marcel Hossa ([ˈmartsel ˈɦɔsa]; born 12 October 1981) is a Slovak former professional ice hockey left winger.
-Hossa previously played in the National Hockey League (NHL) with the Montreal Canadiens, New York Rangers and Phoenix Coyotes, having been drafted by the Canadiens in the first round, 16th overall, in the 2000 NHL Entry Draft.
+Hossa played in the National Hockey League (NHL) with the Montreal Canadiens, New York Rangers and Phoenix Coyotes, having been drafted by the Canadiens in the first round, 16th overall, in the 2000 NHL Entry Draft.

 Hossa has also played in the Kontinental Hockey League (KHL) for Dinamo Riga, Ak Bars Kazan and Spartak Moscow.
 Internationally, Hossa has represented Slovakia on several occasions, including at the 2006, 2010 and 2014 Winter Olympics.

 Hossa's older brother is Marián Hossa, also a professional ice hockey player, who is a three-time Stanley Cup champion and a member of Hockey Hall of Fame.

 Playing career

 Hossa was selected in the first round of the 2000 NHL Entry Draft, 16th overall, by the Montreal Canadiens.
 Prior to relocating to North America, he first played junior hockey in his native Slovakia with Dukla Trenčín before joining the Portland Winter Hawks of the Western Hockey League (WHL) ahead of the 1998–99 season.

 Several seasons later, Hossa led the Winterhawks in scoring and to the WHL finals in 2000–01, his third year in the WHL, before turning professional the following season with the Canadiens' then-American Hockey League (AHL) affiliate, the Quebec Citadelles.
 He played the majority of the 2001–02 season with the Citadelles, finishing fifth on the team in points with 32.
 He was recalled by the Canadiens midway through the season and made his NHL debut, ultimately appearing in ten games.

 Over the next two seasons, Hossa split time between the Canadiens and the team's new AHL affiliate, the Hamilton Bulldogs, being named in the 2003 NHL YoungStars Game.
 Despite showing promise, however, Hossa was unable to establish a full-time role with Montreal at the NHL level.
-During the 2004 2004–05 NHL lockout, he signed a one-year contract with Swedish team Mora IK of the Elitserien on September 25, 2004, reuniting him with older brother, Marián Hossa; Marcel Hossa finished the year fifth in team scoring with 24 points.
+During the 2004 2004–05 NHL lockout, he signed a one-year contract with Swedish team Mora IK of the Elitserien on 25 September 2004, reuniting him with older brother, Marián Hossa; Marcel Hossa finished the year fifth in team scoring with 24 points.

-Prior to the 2005–06 season, on September 30, 2005, Hossa was traded to the New York Rangers in exchange for Garth Murray.
+Prior to the 2005–06 season, on 30 September 2005, Hossa was traded to the New York Rangers in exchange for Garth Murray.
 In his first season with the Rangers, Hossa appeared in a career-high 64 games and scored ten goals.
 In 2006–07, after a slow start to the year, he was later shifted to the team's top line in February, responding with eight goals in 11 games, finishing the season with an NHL career-high 18 points.
-His season was then halted, however, after injuring his right knee in a 2–1 victory over the New York Islanders on March 5, 2007.
+His season was then halted, however, after injuring his right knee in a 2–1 victory over the New York Islanders on 5 March 2007.